TomasTomecek/the-real-blog/content/post/building-containers-with-buildah-and-ansible.md

  3. Once the container is running, we need to add it to Ansible's inventory.
 We are also setting that host (the container) to be available via docker connection plugin.
- 4. We're are ready to run the role!
+ 4. We are ready to run the role!
 The snippet is actually taken from [Ansible documentation](http://docs.ansible.com/ansible/latest/intro_inventory.html#non-ssh-connection-types).
  5. Our container is provisioned, we can commit, thus making a container image.